-These all-day treats (They maintain menus for brunch and weekdays) also include an absolute beauty: the light tempura-batter prawn tortilla. check out for the exuberant range of coffees, and the Creme Pat Filled doughnuts.
+These all-day treats (They maintain menus for brunch and weekdays) also include an absolute beauty: the light tempura-batter prawn tortilla.
+Check out for the wide range of freshly roasted coffee, and the Creme Pat Filled doughnuts.
 Did we mention the dulce de Leche brownies?

 Where: Portobello, Dublin 8

 Tucked away in the corner of a nondescript Portobello street, Bibi’s can be described as a sweet secret spot.
 It’s very chic, in fact.
 The staff is genuinely welcoming, another feather in its cap.
 There’s a rustic, much-loved artisan touch to the breakfast menu that consists of homemade tarts, pan-toasted sandwiches, granola, scones and soups.
 Enjoy the creamy eggy affair, as you browse the styles of poached, Turkish, French toast or Squash eggs.

 The latter is a delicious blend of poached eggs with roasted squash, garlic yoghurt, chilli butter, and coriander with a freshly-baked sourdough – a must-try.
 Top off your meal with freshly pressed juices, outsourced from one of the café’s partners(Beets by Ray or Grapefruit, Lemon & Orange)).
 The menu doesn’t change much And that has gone down well with the locals who frequent the place for the simple joy of good food.
 Minimalist but splendid!

 9. Noshington Cafe